Rénoclimat - Frequently asked questions

 No. Some eligibility requirements are different in both programs.
 Be sure to check the criteria that apply to your situation before registering for Rénoclimat.

-• Can I take advantage of the federal program for a secondary residence?
+• Can I apply the benefit of the federal grant to a second home?

 No. The Canada Greener Homes Grant is only available for a primary residence.
 Exceptions apply to housing for Indigenous people.